unpoller/unpoller/integrations/influxunifi/README.md

 ## Operation
 You can control this app with puppet, chef, saltstack, homebrew or a simple bash script if you needed to.
-It's available for macOS, Linux and Docker.
+Packages are available for macOS, Linux and Docker.
 It comes with a systemd service unit that allows you automatically start it up on most Linux hosts.
 It works just fine on [Windows](https://github.com/davidnewhall/unifi-poller/wiki/Windows) too.
 Most people prefer Docker, and this app is right at home in that environment.

 ## Development